anthonyrave/riot-api-connector/README.md

 Riot API Connector is an in development tool to help [Laravel](https://laravel.com/) developers and [League of Legends](https://www.leagueoflegends.com/en-us/) enjoyers to create applications based on [Riot's API](https://developer.riotgames.com/apis).

+## Documentation

+The Riot API Connector's documentation can be found on [GitHub Pages](https://anthonyrave.github.io/riot-api-connector-docs/).

 ## License

 Riot API Connector is open-sourced software licensed under the [MIT license](LICENSE).